Link copied to your clipboard

 Pawnshop loan

-How it works: A pawnshop loan allows you to use valuable items you own as collateral for borrowing.
-The pawnshop will appraise your items and offer a loan amount based on the value.
+How it works: A pawnshop loan is a type of secured personal loan that allows you to use valuable items you own as collateral for borrowing.
 You can only reclaim the collateral by repaying the loan with interest within the agreed period.

 • Requirements: To borrow, you’ll need valuables such as jewelry, electronics, or instruments, a government-issued ID, and proof of ownership of the item.